awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.S3.md

 To encrypt Amazon S3 target objects using a KMS key, you need an IAM role that has permissions to access the Amazon S3 bucket\.
 This IAM role is then accessed in a policy \(a key policy\) attached to the encryption key that you create\.
 You can do this in your IAM console by creating the following:
 + A policy with permissions to access the Amazon S3 bucket\.
 + An IAM role with this policy\.
-+ A KMS key with a key policy that references this role\.
++ A KMS key encryption key with a key policy that references this role\.

 The following procedures describe how to do this\.